Brandon-Orum/FlashcardMaker/README.md

-This is a project to quickly make flashcard.
+This is a project to quickly make flashcards.